 It works very simply.
 There is nothing much you need to do.
-Actually, it simply acts as a pool of users which often sends their requests to the server.
+Actually, it simply acts as a pool of users that often sends their requests to the server.
 Collecting all the responses from the server is the responsibility of the JMeter.
 These responses are then considered for analyzing the performance of the apps.

 The best thing is its GUI which is very simple as well as intuitive as compared to other tools.
-It really doesn’t matter which platform you use on the computers.
-Like other tools, it doesn’t face any compatibility issue.
-Also, it’s a freely available tool due to its open source nature.
+It really doesn’t matter which platform you use on computers.
+Like other tools, it doesn’t face any compatibility issues.
+Also, it’s a freely available tool due to its open-source nature.
 JMeter is having a very unique feature in it that most of the other tools lack and i.e. it can be used easily for automated testing of the apps.
 The extensible nature makes it simply the best as compared with others.
 In addition to this, it permits concurrent sampling very easily.
 All the test plans can be prepared in XML format in JMeter.

 A lot of Listeners are present and each is responsible for performing a specific task.
 They are:

-There are certain types of apps that you can test and a few of them are FTP, TCP, Websites, Shell Scripts, SMTP, JDBC and LDAP.
+There are certain types of apps that you can test and a few of them are FTP, TCP, Websites, Shell Scripts, SMTP, JDBC, and LDAP.

 They are quite similar to the Pre-Processors.
-The only difference is they are used after the accomplishment of sampler request.
+The only difference is they are used after the accomplishment of sampler requests.
 They can easily be used when it comes to taking values from the sampler response.

 A concurrent user hit is when a very large number of users clash for a similar event of the app under lost test simultaneously.
-It is because of this concurrency point is considered which makes the virtual users wait until others which are already running the scripts.
+It is because this concurrency point is considered which makes the virtual users wait until others are already running the scripts.